notqiao/avsplusdecoder/README.md

-# avsplusdecoder
+﻿# avsplusdecoder
 An unoffcial AVS+(Advanced Video Standard Plus) Decoder

-Notice:This is the decoder made by others.Please contact the author by Email(395579940@qq.com) or chat online with QQ(395579940) for any questions and technical support in both Chinese or English.
+Notice:This is the decoder made by others.Please contact the author by Email(395579940@qq.com) or chat online with QQ(395579940) for any questions and technical support in both Chinese or English.This is not the open source yet,but free to use.

 If you want to get more information for this standard,please get the view on the offcial website(www.avs.org.cn) The offcial website contains many documents of this standard in Chinese & English.
 For the specification of AVS+,you should pay to the offcial workgroup,and we will not provide it.

 Without the permission of the developer of this decoder,I upload it just for more people to know this things.
-I would not update immediately,please follow the develors's CSDN page for latest version.(http://download.csdn.net/user/chql1985)
+I would not update immediately,please follow the developer's CSDN page for latest version.(http://download.csdn.net/user/chql1985)

 AVS+ is a project for building Chinese Video & Audio's Encode & Decode standard in Broadcasting.
 However,there are many hardware for encoding & decoding,but few software for personal usage.